City Unscripted

 Food markets operate on local rhythms that don't always accommodate tourist schedules.
 Understanding market timing improves access to authentic culinary experiences.

-Street food in Osaka follows different patterns than Kyoto's more formal dining culture.
+Street food in Osaka follows different patterns from Kyoto's more formal dining culture.
 Local guidance helps navigate both effectively while respecting cultural norms.

 Traditional Japanese cuisine can challenge various dietary restrictions.
 Local hosts help identify suitable options without compromising cultural authenticity.